Harsov the Harsh (Chapter Sixteen)

 In the shadowy predawn, Harsov caught a glimpse of movement.
 In a flash he drew an arrow and loosed.
 He was immediately rewarded with a screech of pain.
 Dropping to one knee, he sought other targets, while half a score of arrows crisscrossed the air above him.

 Adam glanced over his shoulder as he bolted from the camp.
 A scream of pain had come from the guards closing in, and he saw one collapsing with an arrow in his chest.
 What's more, there was a human youth in ragged clothing crouched in the midst of the guards, aiming and loosing more rapidly than he had ever seen.
 He did not recognize the person, perhaps some bandit loosely affiliated with the guild.
-Regardless, he was provided a wonderful diversion!
+Regardless, he was providing a wonderful diversion!
 Tucking the prized bow under one arm, he angled his path towards the youth.

 Stealthily Harsov backed away from the camp, still crouching low.
 Shouts and curses filled the predawn air, as the bandits or rogues hurled spears and loosed arrows and crossbow bolts.
 New cries of pain rang out as the hastily loosed missile fire encountered yielding flesh.
 Harsov grimaced as a spear grazed his back, slicing through his leather jerkin.